runbuggyinc/api-docs-src/shippers/guides/Handling202s.md

 # Handling 202's

 A response with 202 HTTP status code indicates that the request was accepted and being processed.

-A `location` header will be present and contain the URI for the client to use to poll for the result of the operation.
+When the operation creates a new resource, a `location` header will be present and contain the URI for the client to use in order to poll for the result of the operation.

 Here is an example of handling 202's when creating an Order *([view full source](https://github.com/runbuggyinc/api-doc-src/blob/master/shippers/src/202-example.js))*